Digital-Peak/DPF/README.md

-CCL a simple framework for CMS extensions
+CCL a simple library for CMS extensions
 ====================

 Build Status